A key employee has just given notice.

 This list is meant to spur your thinking about how to be more thorough in defining the role for which you are hiring.
 It is important for two reasons:

 - Your list of job expectations gives you specific things to discuss during the interview and defines standards for testing the candidate.

 - The successful candidate won’t be surprised during their first performance review.
-They know exactly what you expect and how they’re doing.
+They know exactly what you expect and how you define success.
 Retention and productivity will both improve.

-It’s essential to have both a complete and current job description that accurately describes the job and its requirements, and a complete and thorough list of job expectations that measures the required performance.
-With both pieces of information in hand, you’re able to provide a targeted advertisement and useful questions or tests for screening and interviewing candidates.
+It’s essential to have a complete and current job description that accurately describes the job and its requirements, and a complete and thorough list of job expectations that measures the required performance.
+With both pieces of information in hand, you will be able to develop a targeted advertisement and useful questions or exercises for screening and interviewing candidates.

 Speak with someone at Strategic Talent Management

 Learn how we can help you put the right talent in the right position right now.